dongguang82/Udacity_car_term1/Project2/writeup_Guang.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data dustributed.
+We can see that the training data set is not equally distributed, some categories gave much more data than others, such like class #1 and class #2.

 ![alt text][image1]